xunyhu/szu-csse-note/PETS-3/real-exam/exam-1.md

 ### Text 1

 - The extraordinary rise of living alone is the biggest social change that we've neglected to identify, let along examine.
-  独居的非凡兴起是我们忽视的最大的社会变革，更不用说审视了。

 - Consider that in 1950, a mere 4 million Americans lived alone, making up only 9% of households.
 Back then, living alone was most common in the Westrn states that attracted seasonal workingmen, ant it was usually a short-lived stage on the road to a more conventional domestic life.
-  想想看，1950 年，只有 400 万美国人独居，仅占家庭总数的 9%。 当时，在吸引季节性工人的西方国家，独居现象最为普遍，但这通常是通往更传统家庭生活的短暂阶段。

 - Not anymore.
 According to the latest data, nearly 33 million Americans live alone, making up 28% of households, which means they are now tied with clildless couples as the most important type, more common than the nuclear family, the multigenerational family and the roommate or group home.
 These aren't just temporary living situtions: over a five-year period, people who live alone are more likely to remain in their current state than anyone else except married couples with children.
 They're concentrated in big cities throughout the country.
-  不再。 最新数据显示，近 3300 万美国人独居，占家庭总数的 28%，这意味着他们现在以无子女夫妇为最重要的类型，比核心家庭、多代家庭和室友或团体更常见 家。 这些不仅仅是临时的居住状况：在五年的时间里，除了有孩子的已婚夫妇之外，独居的人比其他人更有可能保持目前的状态。 他们集中在全国各地的大城市。

 - Living alone, being along and feeling lonely are hardly the same, yet in recent years experts have mixed them up, raising fears that the rise of living alone signals the ultimate atomization of the modern world.
 In fact, there's little evidence that the rise of living alone is making more Americans lonely.
 According to the latest studies, what matters is not whether we live alone but whether we feel alone.
 Divorced people often say there's nothing lonelier than living with the wrong person.
 Besides, people living alone compensate by becoming more socially active than those who live with others.
-  独居、相处和感到孤独几乎是不同的，但近年来专家们把它们混为一谈，引发了人们的担忧，认为独居的兴起标志着现代世界的最终原子化。 事实上，几乎没有证据表明独居现象的兴起正在让更多的美国人感到孤独。 最新研究表明，重要的不是我们是否独自生活，而是我们是否感到孤独。 离婚的人常说，没有什么比和错误的人住在一起更孤独的了。 此外，独居者会比与他人同住的人更积极参与社交活动，以此作为补偿。

 - The truth is, today nearly everyone who lives alone chooses to do so, desplite less expensive options from finding roommates to living with family.
-  事实是，如今几乎每个独居者都选择这样做，尽管从寻找室友到与家人住在一起等更便宜的选择。

 - After all, living alone allows us to do what we want, when we want, on our own terms.
 It liberates us from the restrictions of domestic partner's needs and demands.
 Today, in our age of digital media and ever expanding social networks, living alone can offer even greater benefits：the time and space for healing power of aloneness.
-  毕竟，独居可以让我们在自己想要的时间、按照自己的方式做自己想做的事。 它将我们从国内伴侣的需求和要求的限制中解放出来。 如今，在数字媒体和不断扩展的社交网络时代，独居可以带来更大的好处：治愈孤独的时间和空间。

 - This means that living alone can help us discover who we are and what gives us meaning and purpose.
 It might be exactly what we need to reconnect.

-  这意味着独居可以帮助我们发现自己是谁，以及什么赋予我们意义和目的。 这可能正是我们需要重新连接的。
+26. In 1950 living alone ` `.

+- [A] was identified as the biggest socail change
+- [B] was a temporary state for those who did so
+- [C] attracted 9% of American seasonal workers
+- [D] grew into the primary type of domestic life

+27. Today Americans who live alone ` `

+- [A] expect to live in the Weatern states
+- [B] tend to maintain their way of life
+- [C] have a former marriage with kids
+- [D] are related with childless couples

+28. According to the latest studies, people living alone may ` `

+- [A] be a burben on society
+- [B] feel lonelier than others
+- [C] come from split families
+- [D] engage in social activities

+29. It is indicated that living alone ` `

+- [A] makes more demands on society
+- [B] imposes on one more restrictions
+- [C] presents one with more challenges
+- [D] costs more than living with family

+30. The writer concludes that living alone enables us to ` `

+- [A] get help from others
+- [B] know our true selves
+- [C] set up social networks
+- [D] reconnect with friends

 ### Text 2